 - Never gather wet hair in a ponytail.
 Loosely hanging hair dries faster.
 In addition, wet hair is especially sensitive to ‘mistreatment’.
-Even a simple scrunchy (rubber hair tie) will cause damage.
+Even a simple hair tie will cause damage.

-- Metal barrettes (hair slides) or rubber rings without fabric cover are an absolute no-no. Over time, they will destroy the dandruff layer and lead to brittle hair or breakage.
+- Metal barrettes (hair slides) or rubber bands without fabric cover are an absolute no-no. Over time, they will destroy the cuticle layer and lead to brittle hair or breakage.

 - Let your hair down at home: Be gentle with your hair by avoiding hairdos like ponytails, pigtails or braids.
 Wear an Alice band (avoid hair bands made of plastic) if you don’t like your hair hanging in your face.

 - Allow your hair to air-dry as often as possible.